-Battery capacity and maximum range slightly decrease with usage.
-The Battery Health feature helps you visualize and monitor this effect.
+Battery capacity decreases with usage.
+The Battery Health feature helps you visualize and track it.

 How does it work?

 The Battery Management System (BMS) in your Tesla is continuously estimating how much energy is in the battery.
 Tessie collects capacity and range BMS estimates every time you charge 5 kWh or more so you can track the state of your battery.

 Capacity is the "energy added" value displayed in your vehicle if you were to charge it from 0% to 100%.

 Max range is the value displayed in your vehicle if it was charged to 100%.

 Degradation is the current capacity divided by the capacity when the vehicle was new.

 Since these measurements fluctuate, it's important to focus on the average and not a single data point.